DrorHarari/keypirinha-cvt/README.md

 ## Release Notes ##

 **V1.0.1**
-- Support Keypirinha's space_as_tab space_as_tab setting.
+- Support Keypirinha's space_as_tab=yes setting.
 No need for space after number so now 12kg is fine.
 To enter the target unit any non-alphanumeric character (other than /) can be used as separator.

 **V1.0**
 - First formal release